tsuru/tsuru/service-api-fine-grained-permissions/service-fine-grained-permissions-v2.md

   per-service `strictActions` flag, defaulting to `true` (deny).
 - **R10** — Scheme names MUST be namespaced `service-action.<service>.<action>` with
   validated charset; `<action>` MAY be dotted for hierarchical grants.
+- **R11** — For feature-enabled matched proxy requests, tsuru events MUST use the resolved dynamic permission scheme as `Kind`; event visibility MUST remain gated by the static `service-instance.read.events` `Allowed` permission.

 ---